zcericola/HTML-CSS-Practice-Problems/README.md

   * Open `step-2.css`.
   * Give the div with a class of `.profile-links-container` a height and a width so you can see the element on the webpage.
-  * Now lets try to give the div with a class of `.profile-links-container` a margin top, left and right all at the same time using the short-hand version.
-Like this `margin: 20px auto;`.
+  * Now lets try to give the div with a class of `.profile-links-container` a margin top, left and right all at the same time using the short-hand syntax.
   * Now that the div with the `.profile-links-container` class is centered you can go in and change the height and width to match the `step-2.jpg`.
     * <details>